beehive-lab/TornadoVM/docs/source/ide-integration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Normal maven lifecycle goals like *package* and *install* will not
-result a successful build for TornadoVM.
+result in a successful build for TornadoVM.

 Two different configurations are needed for **Build** and **Debug**.